KarrLab/obj_tables/docs/migration.rst

   :width: 600
   :alt: Dependency graph of git commits and schema changes files annotating them

-(todo: figure of dependency graph of git commits and schema changes files annotating them)
+Figure x.
+Dependency graph of git commits and schema changes files annotating them.

 :obj:`renamed_models` is a YAML list that documents all *Model*s in the schema that were renamed.
 Each renaming is given as a pair